 History

-The sport was introduced in 1893 by a German-American, Nicholas Edward Kaufmann.
+The sport was introduced in 1883 by American artistic cyclist, Nicholas Edward Kaufmann.[1]
+The first match was played on September 14 that year between Kaufmann and fellow artistic cyclist John Featherly.[1]
 Its first world championships were in 1929.
-Cycle-ball is popular in Austria, Belgium, the Czech Republic, France, Germany, Japan, the Netherlands, Russia and Switzerland.
+In the early 20th century, the sport spread to Germany; in the modern day, Germany is the location of the sport's largest fanbase.[1]
+Cycle-ball is also popular in Austria, Switzerland, and the Czech Republic.[1]
 The most successful players were the Pospíšil brothers of Czechoslovakia, world champions 20 times between 1965 and 1988.

 Closely related is artistic cycling in which the athletes perform a kind of gymnastics on cycles.